Rants from the Hill: On Packrats, Bobcats, Wildfires, Curmudgeons, a Drunken Mary Kay Lady, and Other Encounters with the Wild in the High Desert

 Shambhala / Roost Books (distributed by Penguin Random House), 2016.
 ISBN 10: 1611803454; ISBN 13: 978-1-61180-345-7 (hardcover); ISBN 9780834840553 (E-book); ISBN 10: 1611804590; ISBN 13:978-1611804591 (paperback).

 This book of creative nonfiction explores environmental experience in the context of parenting in western Nevada’s rugged, high-elevation Great Basin Desert.
 Chapters combine humor, lyricism, natural history, and reflections on raising two young daughters in an extreme desert landscape.
-A number of chapters have appeared in magazines that feature environmental literature, including Orion, Ecotone, Slate, Hawk and Handsaw, Whole Terrain, High Country News, and Utne Reader.
-Various of these chapters have also received Honorable Mention for the Pushcart Prize and been recognized as Notable Essays in The Best American Essays (three chapters), The Best Creative Nonfiction, The Best American Science and Nature Writing, and The Best American Non-required Reading (a humor anthology)
+A number of chapters have appeared in magazines that feature environmental literature, including Orion, Ecotone, Slate, Hawk and Handsaw, Whole Terrain, High Country News, Places Journal, and Utne Reader.
+Various of these chapters have also received Honorable Mention for the Pushcart Prize and been recognized as Notable Essays in The Best American Essays (three chapters), The Best Creative Nonfiction, The Best American Science and Nature Writing, and The Best American Non-required Reading (a humor anthology).
+Raising Wild was a finalist for the Sigurd Olson Nature Writing Award, the Mountain West Center Evans-Handcart Award, and the Association for the Study of Literature and Environment Creative Book Award.

-This anthology collects thirteen of Emerson’s little-known sermons, lectures, and essays that engage with nineteenth-century natural history.
+An unprecedented, career-spanning scholarly edition of thirteen of Emerson’s little-known sermons, lectures, and essays that engage with nineteenth-century natural history.
 Includes critical introduction, headnotes for each selection, and a further reading section.
+Listed by Chicago Review of Books as among “The Best Nature Writing of 2017.”

 A widely-reviewed study and collection of early American environmental writing.
 The Introduction to Reading the Roots has been translated into Chinese, and has been published in Chinese in Journal of Poyang Lake (2011) and in China Green Times (2012).